LifeMC/LifeSkript/.github/SECURITY.md

 You have to use (or at least test with) one of the supported versions before reporting a vulnerability.

-Pre Releases are releases we release with a suffix, e.g V13b.
+Pre Releases are releases we release with a suffix, e.g 2.2.16-beta1.
 We use this to test the software before releasing a new stable version.
-Stable releases without a suffix can also make pre-releases if some vulnerability found in the future.
+Stable releases without a suffix can also become pre-releases if vulnerabilities found in them in the future.

 Since pre-releases are not stable versions; they are not supported.
 In deeper, they supported; but only if it's the last available version.